Laser Therapy for Neuropathy: Non-Surgical Pain Relief in 2026

 How Laser Therapy Works for Neuropathy

-3. Extra energy helps nerves repair and reduces oxidative stress.
+• Extra energy supports nerve repair and reduces oxidative stress.

-4. Blood vessels expand, bringing oxygen and nutrients.
+• Blood vessels expand, delivering more oxygen and nutrients.

-Patient outcomes from Summus Class IV Laser Therapy:
+Patient Outcomes with Summus Class IV Laser Therapy:

-Watch a video on the application of laser therapy for neuropathy
+Watch a demonstration of laser therapy for neuropathy

 Real-World Results and Patient Stories